axkibe/plotle/README.md

 New
 ===
 (reverse chronological)

- * Redesigned Item Handles
+ * redesigned item handles
- * Zooming
+ * zooming
- * Live communication with the server using a multi-user editing protocol (causal consistency / action transformation)
+ * live communication with the server using a multi-user editing protocol (causal consistency / action transformation)
- * New Oval Design
+ * new oval design
- * Undo/Redo
+ * undo/redo
- * Multiple Spaces (for now "welcome", "sandbox" and one personal per user)
+ * multiple spaces (for now "meshcraft:home", "meshcraft:sandbox" and one personal home per user)

 Roadmap
 =======